plumbis/roku-screensaver/README.md

 ⋅⋅*Dropbox Photos (dev)
 ⋅⋅*Preview (to see if it actually works)

-*NOTE*: I haven't been able to figure out how to resize images on the fly, so Roku will take your photos larger than 1920x1080 and not size them down and they will probably look bad.
-May I suggest resizing all of your landscape photos to not be longer than 1920px and your vertical images to not be taller than 1080px

 ## Hey, it didn't work
 Troubleshooting roku scripts is not easy.